-Participation in workshop or experimental productions.
+In this course students participate in workshop or experimental productions.
 Designed to enrich and extend basic theater background established in the beginning acting and technical classes.
-Emphasis is placed on the development of the production rather than final public performance.
-During their study, students will be involved in several theater crafts: acting, scenery, costuming, lighting, make-up and publicity.
+Emphasis is placed on the development of the production.
+Students will be involved in several theater crafts: acting, scenery, costuming, lighting, make-up and publicity.
 Lab.
 Optional credit/no credit or grade.
 Open entry/open exit.
 Transferable to CSU; UC.

-THEATER ARTS 146 AB - 2 Units Broadway and Opera Singing
+THEATER ARTS 146 AB - 2 Units

+Broadway and Opera Singing